sean-sj-jung/sean-sj-jung.github.io/_posts/2024-11-03-HypothesisTesting.md

 ---
 layout: post
-title: "Elementary Stats"
+title: "Hypothesis Testing"
-date: 2024-11-02
+date: 2024-11-03
-excerpt: "Probabiltiy and Statistics 101 Equivalent Material"
+excerpt: "Hypothesis testing since it is so popular in interview"
 ---

 ## Hypothesis Testing and p-value